 CHALLENGE – Admissible inner city eighth graders requiring full financial aid are often not considered for boarding school entrance unless they are at the very, very top of their class.
 Financial aid dollars are limited.
 Applications which read ‘full need’ are often not given a ‘second look’ even when the candidate is in the top percentile.
 Whether intentional or not, applicants which read ‘full pay’ are evaluated under a different lens.
 This holds true even in need-blind schools.
 However, it is these high-potential students who could benefit most from a boarding school education.

-APPROACH -In order to give admissible, but full-need students a ‘second look’, we offer a scholarship of about 20% of the tuition package.
-We enter into the application process early and work with the student’s current school to let the boarding school know that the candidate is an MFF NYC Scholar and comes with some financial support.
+APPROACH – In order to give admissible, but full-need students a ‘second look’, we offer a scholarship of about 20% of the tuition package.
+We enter into the application process early and work with the student’s current school to let the boarding school know that the candidate is a NYC Success Scholar and comes with some financial support.

 HISTORY -The program began as a pilot program at Storefront Academy – Harlem.
 The first student graduated in 2012 and enrolled at Milton.
 She graduated from Milton in 2016 and went on to George Washington University.
 The second two students graduated in 2014.
 One enrolled at Berkshire Academy and the other at Emma Willard.
 These two students went on to NYU and American University.
 Please see “our scholars” for a full listing of our Scholars